Annual Membership Meeting

 Get into the holiday spirit and work on your gift-giving lists at the Annual Downtown Holiday Open Houses.
 Participating businesses will open their doors on the second weekend in November for the Holiday Open Houses.
 Browse participating shops for gift-giving inspirations and holiday home decor while entering to win door prizes.

-The Coos Bay Downtown Association invites you to spend Saturday, after Thanksgiving in downtown Coos Bay for Shop Small Saturday.
-Shop Small Saturday encourages shoppers to support their neighborhood businesses and to embrace the day as a holiday shopping tradition.
-Shop Participating downtown businesses and sign up for door prizes.
+The Coos Bay Downtown Association invites you to spend Saturday November 29th in downtown Coos Bay for Shop Small Saturday.
+Start your Saturday at Jennie’s Shoes on Central to pick up your map and commemorative mug for the Cider walk.
+Participating business will be providing cider along with specials to celebrate Shop Small Saturday.
+Stick around to see Santa arrive and stay for the lighted parade and tree lighting.
+We encourage shoppers to support their neighborhood businesses and to embrace the day as a holiday shopping tradition.